See what the IHS Markit Score report has to say about Alphabet Inc.

 ETF/Index ownership | Neutral

 ETF activity is neutral.
-ETFs that hold GOOG had net inflows of $11.87 billion over the last one-month.
+ETFs that hold GOOGL had net inflows of $12.56 billion over the last one-month.
 While these are not among the highest inflows of the last year, the rate of inflow is increasing.

 PMI by IHS Markit | Neutral